glitterlabs/voting-app-android/README.md

 API Used :

 * *User Service* - For save profile data
 * *FireBase* - for save profile image of user

-* *Buddy Service* - for send and accept request from gift user to trip user

 * *Upload Service* - for upload profile pictures

 ### Version Code###